eitcom/pyEIT/Readme.md

 $ python setup.py install
 ```

-### 2.2 Install local
+### 2.2 Install locally

-User can track the git version of `pyEIT`, and using it locally via setting the `PYTHONPATH` variable in the environment.
+User can track the git version of `pyEIT`, and using it locally by setting the `PYTHONPATH` variable.
 This method is recommended.

 ```
 export PYTHONPATH=/path/to/pyEIT
 ```

 Under windows, you may set `PYTHONPATH` as a system wide environment.
-If you are using `spyder-IDE`, or `pyCharm`, you may also set `PYTHONPATH` locally per project in the IDE, which is more convenient.
+If you are using `spyder`, or `pyCharm`, you may also set `PYTHONPATH` locally per project in the IDE, which is more convenient.
 Please refer to a specific tool for detailed information.

 ## 3. Run the demo

-Enter the demo folder, pick one demo, and run !
+Enter the demo folder, pick one demo and run!

-**Note:** the following images may be outdated due to that the parameters of a EIT algorithm may change in different version of `pyEIT`.
+**Note:** the following images may be outdated due to that the parameters of a EIT algorithm may be changed in different versions of `pyEIT`.
 And it is there in the code, so just run the demo.

 ### 3.1 (2D) forward and inverse computing